List of United States television stations available in Canada: Superstations

 These stations are listed as superstations, and are carried on many if not most or all cable and satellite systems in Canada.

 Shaw Broadcast Services / nationwide coverage

 Seattle and Detroit stations are carried via Shaw Broadcast Services, and are available nationwide to Shaw Direct customers and domestic cable TV operators, as well as to some Northern United States communities.

-Shaw has announced its intention to drop all Buffalo feeds and coverage of Detroit Fox O&O WJBK, effective end of April 2009.
+Shaw had announced its intention to drop all Buffalo feeds and coverage of Detroit Fox O&O WJBK,which was effective by the end of April 2009.

 Bell TV / nationwide coverage

 Bell Satellite TV carries Boston and Seattle local stations nationally.

 Bell carries many Seattle related television stations.

 Other stations / local coverage

 These other stations are not carried nationally, and may only be available in a certain region or even a few towns.
 Some stations are available over-the-air only.

 Eastern Canada

 These stations are carried in the Atlantic Canadian provinces of New Brunswick, Prince Edward Island, Nova Scotia, and Newfoundland and Labrador, across many cable systems.